circlefin/verite/packages/docs/verite/overview/governance-overview.md

 * Defines how liability is allocated across various participants and network utilities
 * Define who has recourse and whom do they have recourse against and the terms of that recourse
 * Representations and warranties of participants that signers commit to uphold
-* Technical standards that must be followed to sustain and protect the interoperability / integrity of the ecosystem
+* Technical standards which, in being adhered to, sustain and protect the integrity of the ecosystem
 * Financial requirements of the issuers/verifiers
 * SLAs for the network utilities (e.g. uptime, resiliency, latency, etc)